Table of Contents

 Best For: Enterprise organizations with complex sales processes and post-opportunity marketing involvement

-Limitations: Requires sophisticated tracking infrastructure and cross-team data integration
+Limitations: Requires sophisticated tracking infrastructure and cross-team data integration capabilities

 Multi-Touch vs Single-Touch Attribution Comparison